-Vík is teething and bully sticks are the perfect cure for his high puppy chewing drive.
-Kenzo is no longer teething but still loves to chew and bully sticks are a safe option for adult dogs as well as puppies.
+When Vík was teething, bully sticks were the perfect cure for his high puppy chewing drive.
+As adults, both Kenzo & Vík love to chew on bully sticks.
+Bully Sticks are a safe option for both puppies and adult dogs.

 Bully Sticks are a great natural treat for dogs, and when consumed properly, they are safe and healthy for your dog.
 They have many health benefits and are also perfect for dogs with digestive issues.
 Just remember always to supervise your dog when eating Bully Sticks to avoid choking hazards and choose high-quality Bully Sticks to ensure their safety.
 Always consult with your veterinarian if you have any concerns about your dog’s health or diet.